Khalil E. Hachem

 I have always cherished my experience at the chamber, working directly with businesses and helping them grow and prosper, but the journalism fever continued seething inside me.
 I also realized the great demand for ethnic marketing and the dire need of immigrant entrepreneurs to access information in their own language about lending, laws and regulations and the changing economic trends.
 In 2012, after I was laid off from the chamber, I added Bizmagazine.org to Journo Consultant services to digitally connect businesses and customers and reach immigrant entrepreneurs with the information they need through mobile technology.

-Yamichigan.com of Bizmagazine.org is a monthly digital magazine, with a weekly e-newsletter, dedicated to serving the immigrant business community in Michigan and beyond.
+Yamichigan.com of Bizmagazine.org is a weekly digital magazine, with a weekly e-newsletter, dedicated to serving the immigrant business community in Michigan and beyond.

 I am a strong believer in diversity and the power of knowledge, both of which help empower local businesses, boost the entrepreneurial spirit and create stronger communities.